 On November 8, 1946, Black Nova Scotian Viola Desmond walked into a New Glasgow movie theatre.
-Unaware the theatre was segregated, Viola took a seat on the main floor instead of in the balcony where Black patrons were expected to sit.
+Unaware the theatre was segregated, Viola took a seat on the main floor instead of the balcony where Black patrons were expected to sit.
 She was eventually arrested and dragged out of the theatre.

 Bolstered by support from her community, Viola would eventually challenge the charges brought against her to Nova Scotia’s Supreme Court.
 Her stand against injustice would galvanize Nova Scotia’s Black community and helped inspire Canada’s civil rights movement.

 But while Scott’s play most definitely deals in the specifics of Viola’s act of defiance, she is much more than merely the face of the Canadian ten-dollar bill.
 By humanizing her story, Scott highlights the very personal repercussions of Viola’s actions and vividly illustrates the systemic racism in Canada at the time.
 It also becomes a reminder of where we have come as a nation, but more importantly, it is a powerful reminder of just how far we have yet to go.

 Much of Viola’s story is told through a traditional narrative as it chronicled her life just before her arrest through to her untimely death in 1965.
-While a fascinating history lesson in itself, it is the theatricality the playwright and director Nigel Shawn Williams have infused inside the story, which elevates Controlled Damage beyond a typical bio-play.
+While a fascinating history lesson in itself, the theatricality the playwright and director Nigel Shawn Williams have infused inside the story elevates Controlled Damage beyond a typical bio-play.

-Case in point is this production’s terrific ensemble who not only play the various characters to help tell Viola’s story but also become a de facto Greek chorus.
+A case in point is this production’s terrific ensemble who not only plays the various characters to help tell Viola’s story but also becomes a de facto Greek chorus.